HelloSpoon/HelloSpoon-Spark/README.md

  Twitter: @HelloSpoon
  Youtube: http://youtube.com/user/hellospoonrobot

- This file can be used and be modified by anyone, don't forget to say thank you to OP!
+ This file can be used and modified by anyone, don't forget to say thank you to OP!